benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 # Data format

-Whether the ISP or a common central database returns the configuration, the resulting document has the following data format.
+Whether the ISP or a common central database returns the configuration, the resulting document MUST have the following data format and qualities.

 The MIME type is `text/xml`.

 ## XML config file

-The following example shows the syntax of the XML config file returned.
+The following example shows the syntax of the XML config file.

     <?xml version="1.0"?>
     <clientConfig version="1.2">